Jozev Kiu: Writing

 Kiu had also composed lyrics for Cantopop songs since 1998.
-He won the Yearly Best Lyricist Prize of the Composers and Authors Society of Hong Kong in 2000 with Candy Lo's Dark Blue (Chinese: 深藍).
+He won the Yearly Best Lyricist Prize of the Composers and Authors Society of Hong Kong in 2000 with Candy Lo's Dark Blue.

 Martial arts

 Kiu is skilled in karate, Wing Chun and Eskrima.
-Kiu began to learn karate when he was 15 and obtained a brown belt.
-He began to practice Eskrima in 2009 and participated in several international competitions.
+He obtained a brown belt in karate, and began practicing Eskrima since 2009, later participating in several international competitions.
 He had also received professional training in the Philippines in 2012, and served as a guest host of the RTHK martial arts documentary series, Kung Fu Quest (Chinese: 功夫傳奇), for several years.
-He also co-founded and taught at Kalis Brotherhood, an Eskrima coaching school.
+Kiu also co-founded and taught at Kalis Brotherhood, an Eskrima coaching school.

+Film

+Kiu was invited by filmmaker Wilson Yip, who had approached him to adapt his novels but ended up in development hell years ago, to join the production of the 2024 martial arts film Twilight of the Warriors: Walled In, as the crew was seeking an unfamiliar face with sufficient martial arts skills for the role, and Kiu accepted the offer.
+He portrayed Double Blade, a restaurateur and butcher who was secretly a skillful swordsman loyal to Cyclone, the chief guardian of the Walled City, played by Louis Koo.
+Kiu incorporated Eskrima as his chosen fighting style in the film and performed his own stunts, including a fight sequence against Sammo Hung and an unused scene featuring him fighting three thugs simultaneously.
+Kiu was nominated for Best New Performer in the 43rd Hong Kong Film Awards with the role.

 Personal life

 Kiu was married in March 2011.

 Kiu was a supporter of the Anti-Extradition Law Amendment Bill Movement.
 He wrote essays to express his political views and had compared the protests with Bruce Lee’s philosophy of errantry.